famousj/gentle-gall-intro/on-init.md

 Rather than start from scratch, the OG [Gall Guide](https://github.com/timlucmiptev/gall-guide) has provided a [starter app](https://github.com/timlucmiptev/gall-guide/blob/master/example-code/app/skeleton.hoon).

-I have copied that and made some changes, in [code/init/lightbulb.hoon](code/init/lightbulb.hoon).
+I have copied that and made some changes which you can see in [code/on-init/lightbulb.hoon](code/on-init/lightbulb.hoon).

 ## Code Show-and-Tell